 Payments for lost income.

 Include in self-employment earnings any payments you receive from insurance or other sources to replace income lost

 because you reduced or stopped farming activities.
-These include USDA payments to compensate for lost income resulting from
+These include USDA payments under the Dairy Margin Protection Program,

 Gain or loss.